Generic Name: scopolamine transdermal (skoe PAL a meen)

 If the skin patch falls off, replace it with a new one.
 Limit the amount of time you spend in water (swimming or bathing) or the patch may fall off.

 You may wear the skin patch for up to 3 days.
-If you need to use the medication for longer than 3 days, remove the patch and place a new one behind your other ear.
+If you need to use scopolamine transdermal for longer than 3 days, remove the patch and place a new one behind your other ear.

 After removing a patch, fold it closed with the sticky side in, and throw it away in a place where pets and children cannot reach it.

-This medicine can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using scopolamine transdermal.

 The scopolamine transdermal patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
 Remove the patch before undergoing such a test.